ty2520/HW6/HW6.md

     mrace = as.factor(mrace)
   )
 ```

+This dataset contains 4342 observations of 20 variables with no missing
+values.
+I’m trying to investigate the impact of several key factors on
+the weight of a newborn, as measured in grams (bwt).
+I chose to start
+with some factors might affect birthweight, including gestational age,
+mother’s age, weight gain, and smoking during pregnancy.

 ``` r
 model1 <- lm(bwt ~ gaweeks + momage + wtgain + smoken, data = bw_df)